isomerpages/moe-oasispri/_our-distinctiveness/Learning for Life Programme.md

 ![](/images/LLP3.png)

+##### **TLiM Lessons &amp; TLiM Place-Based Learning**

+To develop Tier 1 self-leadership in all students, the school engages students in the learning of 7 Habits through The Leader In Me (TLiM) lessons.
+TLiM empowers students with leadership and life skills they need to thrive in life.

+Primary 1 and Primary 2 students also undergo TLiM Placed-Based Learning at the school’s TLiM pillars to strengthen their understanding of the 7 habits through interactive activities and manipulatives.

 ### TLiM Celebrations

 During TLiM Celebrations, students carried out various activities to consolidate the learning of the 7 Habits in The Leader in Me at the end of the year.
 TLiM empowers Oasians with leadership and life skills they need to thrive in life.